Dr. Shoeb Mohammad

 Shoeb Mohammad is in Assistant Professor of Strategic Management and Entrepreneurship.
 He received a PhD in Strategic Management from the Schulich School of Business at York University, a MSc in Business Economics from the Smith School of Business at Queen’s University, and a BBA in management from the University of Toronto.
 Before embarking on his academic career, Shoeb worked as a management consultant for Deloitte’s Private Company Services, advising small to midsize new ventures on strategic planning and technology implementations.

 Mohammad, S. and Husted, B.W., 2019.
 Law‐abiding organizational climates in developing countries: The role of institutional factors and socially responsible organizational practices.
-Business Ethics: A European Review
+Business Ethics, Environment, and Responsibility.

 Awards and honors: